Ready for an epic southeast Asia road trip? Here are three unmissable itineraries for the trip of a lifetime.

 The island has 3 beaches: Sunrise Beach (our personal favourite with great views of the sunrise of course).
 There’s also Sunset Beach, a quieter beach with views of the sunset, and Pattaya Beach, the liveliest beach on the island, with great bars, restaurants and nightlife to entertain you.

-We recommend staying at Sunrise Beach, because it has got all the best bits of Pattaya without the crowds!
+That said, we recommend staying at Sunrise Beach, because it has got all the best bits of Pattaya without the crowds!
 And a tip – if you go to the top of Sunrise Beach, you can see the sunrise and also the sunset from the same spot – it’s out of this world.

 Suggested Stay: Salisa Resort